back I. startStart - International goInhalt goTitel-Index goPumucklfans next

 Unfortunately we don't know much about Pumuckl in other countries or even other languages.

-However, we don't know if either the TV series or the books were translated, dubbed, subtitled, etc.
+However, we don't know for all of these countries, if either the TV series or the books were translated, dubbed, subtitled, etc.

 Pumuckl in Spain: Pumuky vor